-This is a most exciting time to be in the College of Engineering at Cornell.
-Engineers have always been problem solvers, but today’s emphasis on collaborative work that transcends traditional departmental boundaries brings together the best minds from across the disciplines with profound results: Robotic devices that can think, swim, play soccer; wireless sensor networks to monitor and control our environment; living machines small enough to navigate and repair human tissue or dispense drugs; strategies for curing Alzheimer’s and heart disease; chip-sized systems for rapid detection of deadly pathogens.
+This is a most exciting time to be at Cornell Engineering.
+Engineers have always been problem solvers, but today’s emphasis on breakthrough thinking that transcends traditional departmental boundaries brings together the best minds from across the disciplines to invent disruptive technologies: Robotic devices that can think, swim, play soccer; wireless sensor networks to monitor and control our environment; living machines small enough to navigate and repair human tissue or dispense drugs; strategies for curing Alzheimer’s and heart disease; chip-sized systems for rapid detection of deadly pathogens.

-In Cornell’s College of Engineering, research takes learning beyond the limits of conventional thought as students and faculty push the boundaries of human understanding.
-Discovery stretches across disciplines to find answers to complex and challenging problems in such fields as nanoscience, biomedical engineering, molecular and cellular biology, advanced materials, and information science.
+At Cornell Engineering, research questions established paradigms as intellectually rebellious students and faculty challenge accepted explanations and inherited habits of mind.
+Discovery stretches across disciplines to find surprising answers to complex and challenging problems in such fields as nanoscience, biomedical engineering, molecular and cellular biology, advanced materials, and information science.

 The impact of first-rate research on the educational enterprise is immeasurable.
-Our engineering students, immersed in this atmosphere of discovery, learn from and work with faculty members who are pioneering new knowledge at the forefront of engineering sciences.
+Our engineering students, empowered by this atmosphere of discovery, learn from and work with faculty members who are pushing the limits of engineering.
 Participation in this research-enhanced environment opens a world of possibilities for students and produces inspired individuals: critical thinkers and creative leaders to address the opportunities and challenges of tomorrow.

-Adding to the capabilities of specialized laboratory and research facilities across the Engineering Quad, the College of Engineering has recently opened Duffield Hall, one of the country’s most sophisticated research and teaching facilities for nanoscience and nano-engineering—continuing our preeminent leadership in the field since its inception more than 30 years ago.
+Adding to the capabilities of specialized laboratory and research facilities across the Engineering Quad, Cornell Engineering has Duffield Hall, one of the country’s most sophisticated research and teaching facilities for nanoscience and nano-engineering—continuing our preeminent leadership in the field since its inception more than 30 years ago.

-Faculty and students also work and study in national research centers on campus including the Center for Nanoscale Systems, the Cornell Center for Materials Research, the Cornell High Energy Synchrotron Source, the Cornell Nanoscale Facility, the Cornell Theory Center, and the Nanobiotechnology Center-many of which were established and are led by engineering faculty members.
+Faculty and students also break the intellectual barriers to finding solutions at the national research centers on campus, including the Center for Nanoscale Systems, the Cornell Center for Materials Research, the Cornell High Energy Synchrotron Source, the Cornell Nanoscale Facility, the Cornell Theory Center, and the Nanobiotechnology Center-many of which were established and are led by engineering faculty members.
 Cornell is home to more than 100 interdisciplinary centers, institutes, laboratories and programs that support research and enhance education.

 The forward focus of our college stands on a tradition of innovation; with our roots in the college of mechanic arts—one of the original units of Ezra Cornell’s university—we have a proud history of creativity, integrity, and success.
-Grounded in more than a century of invention and excellence, Cornell Engineering is committed to making a real difference in human health, quality of life, and a better understanding of our physical world.
+Grounded in more than a century of invention and excellence, Cornell Engineering is committed to breaking from the past to build a better future.
 This is the calling, the responsibility, and the opportunity in being a Cornell Engineer.

-We invite you to explore Cornell Engineering, both online and in person.
+We invite you to break the mold and sweep aside the barriers to progress.
 We welcome the opportunity to share with you our community of talented individuals and their commitment to excellence in research, education, and service.